 To access the online application form you must first register with the Charity Commission.

-Ask your trustees to fill in their names and signatures.
-There is room for up to 4 trustees to put their names on a single form.
-If you have more than 4 trustees, you’ll need another form.
+Ask your trustees to fill in their names and signatures on the declaration of eligibility form.
+They need to sign by hand – electronic signatures will not be accepted!
+There is room for up to four trustees to put their names on a single form.
+If you have more than four trustees, you’ll need another form.

 More on your application

 You will have chosen your governing document template by now.
 It’s mostly all written for you.
-Your job now is to:
+Before you submit, make sure you:

 Once you’ve uploaded the required documents you can submit it all to the Charity Commission.